notbd/Ikalendar2/README.md

 The source code for early versions of ikalendar2 was archived at a [separate repo](https://github.com/notbd/ikalendar-2-archived).

-The UI and structure of the app has changed so much that at one point I figured it deserved a rewrite.
-Around that time I also started to enforce SwiftLint and SwiftFormat to help streamline coding style and practices, so starting fresh with a new repository made a lot of sense to me.
+The UI and structure of the app has changed so much that at one point I figured it deserved a rewrite from the ground up.
+Around that time I also started to enforce SwiftLint and SwiftFormat to help streamline coding style and practices so starting fresh with a new repository made a lot of sense to me.

 # Privacy